-Stonehenge mystery I Unanswered questions of the past
+Stonehenge mystery I Unsolved secrets of the ancient circle

-On Salisbury Plain stands Stonehenge, an ancient circle of colossal stones that has puzzled humanity for centuries.
-Was it a calendar, a temple, or something else entirely?
-The Stonehenge mystery remains unsolved, leaving visitors fascinated by questions rather than clear answers.
+On Salisbury Plain stands Stonehenge, a circle of colossal stones that has fascinated humanity for thousands of years.
+Was it a temple, a calendar, or something else entirely?
+Archaeologists still debate, leaving visitors awed by questions more than answers.

 The great mysteries of Stonehenge